Generating Trust In A Digital Food System

 The Digital Responsibility Goals for Food project (DRG4FOOD) is currently developing a number of innovation pilots that will demonstrate solutions for a data driven food system built on a Responsibility Goals framework and a human-centric driven perspective that together aim to contribute to a more sustainable food ecosystem that is “trustworthy by default.”

 However, with the ever-increasing complexity of the technological, social and economic landscape, it requires a strong motivation to adopt new technologies accompanied by a belief that they will genuinely contribute to making our lives easier, less complex and more sustainable.
 Given a legacy of data breaches, identity theft, misuse and manipulation of data and biased AI decisions, technology adoption today can be viewed with a certain degree of scepticism and concern.
+No wonder concepts like Digital Responsibility and Trust are increasingly taking centre stage in the tech community and it´s wider environment.

 But what is ‘Responsibility’?
 What is Trustworthy?